 Welcome

-Primary Orthostatic Tremor (POT) is a rare movement disorder characterized by a rapid tremor in the legs that occurs when standing.
+Orthostatic Tremor (OT) is a rare movement disorder characterized by a rapid tremor in the legs that occurs when standing.
 The tremor disappears partially or completely when an affected person is walking or sitting.
-Individuals with primary orthostatic tremor experience feelings of unsteadiness or imbalance.
+Individuals with orthostatic tremor experience feelings of unsteadiness or imbalance.
 The tremor can cause affected individuals to immediately attempt to sit or walk because of a fear of falling.
 In many patients, the tremors become more severe over time.
-Primary orthostatic tremor is a constant problem that can affect the quality of life of affected individuals.
-The exact cause of primary orthostatic tremor is unknown.
+Orthostatic tremor is a constant problem that can affect the quality of life of affected individuals.
+The exact cause of orthostatic tremor is unknown.

-In response to these factors, an active and world-wide group of people diagnosed with the condition has formed around the Facebook Primary Orthostatic Tremor Group and this website sits alongside the Group to provide information (with an Australasian flavour) for individuals diagnosed with POT, and their families, friends and carers.
+In response to these factors, an active and world-wide group of people diagnosed with the condition has formed around the Facebook Orthostatic Tremor Support Network group and this website sits alongside the FB group to provide information (with an Australasian flavour) for individuals diagnosed with OT, and their families, friends and carers.

 Corrections and Additions